All Episodes

 We don't want to know.

-And they wonder, oh, never mind.
+And they wonder, oh, never mind, let me take a break.

-Two of my T sweepstakes coming up, don't go away.
+Two, if by tea sweepstakes coming up, don't go away.

-And he finds Obama and Romney are tied at 4848.
+Michael Barone resampled the Wisconsin exit polls to match the results and he finds Obama and Romney are tied at 4848.

-Now the exit polls do show Obama leading Romney by nine, but if you match the exit polls to the results and make the corresponding adjustments, and you end up with Romney and Obama tied.
+But if you match the exit polls to the results and make the corresponding adjustments and you end up with Romney and Obama tied.

-It's kind of convoluted the uh uh way it happened.
+It's kind of convoluted, the uh uh way it happened.

 That is something that is known.

-If you take the 4% bias, uh Democrat sample, take it away, then you end up with neck and neck 48%, Obama and Romney in Wisconsin.
+And when you do that if you, if you take the four percent bias away, if you take that's what the resampling means if you take the four percent bias, uh, Democrat sample, take it away, then you end up with neck and neck 48 Obama and Romney in Wisconsin.

-So what it means is if you do the proper adjustments, get rid of the bias, that there is no good news for Obama, no matter how much you want to lie to yourself in the Wisconsin exit polls.
+So what it means is if you do the proper adjustments, get rid of the bias, that there is no good news for Obama, no matter how much you want to lie to yourself, in the Wisconsin exit polls.

 It's just that simple.

-They're changing a law based on what they find with Stop and Frisk.
+They're changing a law based on what they find with stop and frisk.

-Shortly after Doomberg came out with his call to limit the size of sugary soft drinks to 16 ounces.
+Have you noticed, by the way, also Muchel My Bell Obama, shortly after Doomberg came out with his call to limit the size of sugary soft drinks to 16 ounces.

 And she's gone silent.

-She's she's really dropped off the edge of the earth on it, which tells me the polling on this is not good.
+She's really dropped off the edge of the earth on it, which tells me the polling on this is not good.

 Do you realize even sports writers have come out in favor of Doomberg?

-I I kid you not.
+I kid you not.

 Sports writers are making the case for this.

-I well, I don't know, snurly.
+Well, I don't know, snirdly.

 I mean, if he's on the payroll, he gets paid per year.